ADVERTISEMENT

 Historical Summary

 When researching Cuba, expect the majority of sources and online conversation to be in Spanish.
-Cuba is a predominantly Roman Catholic country; different parishes identify areas throughout the island.
+(Cuba was a Spanish colony for nearly 400 years.)
+Cuba is a predominantly Roman Catholic country; different parishes correspond to areas throughout the island.

 Online Resources